Liam-Twomey/iFAMS/README.md

 ```
 pipx install git+https://github.com/Liam-Twomey/iFAMS
 ```
-If the installation suceeds, the `ifams` command should now be available in the command line.
+If the installation succeeds, the `ifams` command should now be available in the command line.

 ### uv installation
 Alternately, you can use the faster, more modern, but less standard [uv](https://docs.astral.sh/uv/) package manager.